Information for Parents

 Hall Staff Interaction With Your Student

-The Resident Assistant (RA) is encouraged to get to know every student on his/her floor.
+The Resident Assistant (RA) is asked to get to know every student on their floor.
 The RA serves as a peer resource person and will work to share important information with your student.
 Each RA is expected to be very observant and help university staff with the success of residence hall living.
 The residence life staff will sponsor activities designed to foster interaction among hall members.
 There are two full time employees providing overall leadership within the halls and will make themselves available for one-on-one conversations with residents.
+Three full time employees live on campus, and are available in case of emergencies.

 Viterbo University dining services staff is dedicated to providing each student with as much personalized service as possible.
 Students who have special dietary needs may meet with the appropriate staff member to discuss menu options.
 Dining services is open seven days a week.